pusher/docs/docs/channels/using_channels/channels.md

 - [Public channels](/docs/channels/using_channels/public-channels) can be subscribed to by anyone who knows their name
 - [Private channels](/docs/channels/using_channels/private-channels) should have a `private-` prefix.
 They introduce a mechanism which lets your server control access to the data you are broadcasting
 - [Private encrypted channels](/docs/channels/using_channels/encrypted-channels) should have a `private-encrypted-` prefix.
-They extend the auth mechanism of private channels, adding encryption of the data payloads so that not even Pusher can get access to it without authentication.
+They extend the authorization mechanism of private channels, adding encryption of the data payloads so that not even Pusher can get access to it without authorization.
 - [Presence channels](/docs/channels/using_channels/presence-channels) should have a `presence-` prefix and are an extension of private channels.
 They let you 'register' user information on subscription, and let other members of the channel know who's online
 - [Cache channels](/docs/channels/using_channels/cache-channels) remembers last published message and delivers it to clients when they subscribe.
 Cache channel is available in public, private, and private-encrypted modes.